HOW WE IMPACT COMMUNITIES

 TOWN OF CANMORE

 The picturesque Town of Canmore has among the highest housing costs in Alberta.
-We supported the planning, economic analysis and stakeholder engagement for new affordable housing projects, providing homes for singles, young families, teachers, students and seniors.
+We supported the planning, economic analysis and stakeholder engagement for new affordable housing development, providing homes for singles, young families, teachers, students and seniors.

-EUROPEAN INNOVATION CENTRE
+EUROPE INNOVATION CENTRE

-UNIVERCITY
+UNIVERCITY SFU

 COMMUNITY AMENITIES